nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/90-CreateYourOwnARC.md

 - [ ] Add Publication(s)
   1. DOI, Title, Authors, Status = Published

-## Add assay data

-The publication may contain a section ""data availability"" or ""data accession"" or similar that references external links (typically a large data repository).

-Try to find and transfer info (sample accessions, IDs, metadata, links, etc.) into the ARC.
-This would typically be an assay.
-"

-## File names

-- Avoid spaces in file names.
-We recommend to use camelCase or PascalCase for file names
-- However, in order to keep track of links and data origin, it is recommended to keep the original name of data files (i.e. if a publisher or repository stores files with spaces).

-## Add Study high-level metadata
+## Add a study

-- [ ] if the study is internal (i.e. a dataset from **this** publication)
+- [ ] if the study is internal (i.e. a dataset from **this** project or publication)
   - Think of a suitable study identifier and title
-  - Transfer only the people from investigation-level to study
+  - Add contacts (e.g. transfer contacts from investigation-level to study)
-  - Description: write a short summary / bullet points, e.g. if the study describes the growth of plant samples, summarize sample types, treatments (no need to repeat full protocols)
+  - Description: write a short summary / bullet points

-- [ ] if the study is external (i.e. a dataset from **another** publication)
+- [ ] if the study is external (i.e. a dataset from **another**  project or publication)
   - Add Title: publication title
   - Add Description: publication abstract
   - Add Public Release Date: publication online date
   - Add People: authors in same order as on publication
   - Add Publication(s): DOI, Title, Authors, Status = Published
-"

-8. Add Assay high-level metadata,"
+## Add samples to your study

+## Add an assay

 - [ ] add Measurement Type, Technology Type, Technology Platform for every assay (ideally backed by ontology terms)
 - [ ] if applicable, add people (assay performers)

-"
+## Add assay data

+- [ ]

+:bulb: If your data is very large, take only a subset or use dummy files during the hands-on session.

-9. Annotate ISA studies and assays,"
+## Annotate ISA studies and assays

 Describe the sample-to-data flow using ISA

 - [ ] the `./assays/<assayName>/isa.assay.xlsx` should relate to the ./assays/<assayName>/protocols